siyarora17/siyarora17/README.md

 ## Hi there 👋

+I am a student at Washington and Lee University, majoring in mathematics and economics.
+I’m currently learning software development for which I had to make a git profile.
+Super excited to learn more about computer science!

 <!--
 **siyarora17/siyarora17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning software development
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...